In this article, we are discussing the soundness test of cement.

 4. The filled mould is then covered with another glass plate and then the weight is placed on the cover plate.

-5. The entire arrangement is submerged in water at a temperature of 27 ± 2 degree Celsius for about 24 hours.
+5. The entire arrangement is submerged in water at a temperature of 27 ± 2 degrees Celsius for about 24 hours.

 6. The entire assembly is then removed from the water and the distance between the mould edges is measured.
 Let the distance be noted as L1.